babies

 #22 What Influences How We Feed Our Babies with Professor Amy Brown, PhD

-Join us as we talk with Dr. Amy Brown, professor and prolific author, about what influences how we feed our babies, breast, formula and solid foods!
+Join us as we talk with Dr. Amy Brown, professor and prolific author, about the many factors that influence how we feed our babies—breast, formula, and solid foods!

-Amy Brown, PhD is a professor at Swansea University in Wales, where she oversees the master of science program in Child Public Health.
-She started her studies in psychology and the arrival of her first baby sparked her interest in the barriers...
-Read more
+Amy Brown, PhD, is a professor at Swansea University in Wales, where she oversees the Master of Science program in Child Public Health.
+She began her studies in psychology, and the arrival of her first baby sparked her interest in… Read more

 #20 Extended & Tandem Nursing with Mom of Two Kelly Shultz